fishcus/KAP-manual/en/kyanalyzer/README.md

 The highlight features include:

-- Support sync KAP/Kylin data model by one click
+- Support sync Kyligence Enterprise Web/Kylin data model by one click
-- Integrate authentication with KAP
+- Integrate authentication with Kyligence Enterprise Web
 - Enable share reports with the 3rd party

 For more information, please see [KyAnalyzer Self-service Agile BI Tools](kyanalyzer.en.html).